aryxmega/awwwry/_posts/2020-03-10-fuck-yeah-campfest.md

 - [North Joshua Tree BLM][url-blm] in Joshua Tree

-> Jumbo Rocks and the other campsites that allow reservations were all booked up on Saturday, so once we hit Joshua Tree, we went straight to **Hidden Valley Campground** to find and secure a spot but they were all full.
+> Jumbo Rocks and the other campsites were all booked up on Saturday, so after we met up at Applebee's, we trekked it to the BLM of North Joshua Tree.

 ![@AWWWRY Joshua Tree](/assets/img/awwwry-joshua-tree-03-10-2020-03.JPG)